jiangnanhugo/SRSci/_includes/README.md

 - the input data (experiment trials) is generated from random **i.i.d.** distribution.
 - the learning algorithm fits to the same dataset during training.

 Instead, from the history of experimental physics and experimental chemistry,
-- the data are not necessary **i.i.d.** distributed
+- the data are not necessary **i.i.d.** distributed.
 - the datasets are actively queried throughout the process of learning.